SasLuca/rayfork/README.md

 There are templates for using rayfork with GLFW, SDL, sokol-app and custom platform layers.

 The renderer currently has OpenGL33 and OpenGL-ES3 backends (with more to be added) that are implemented in a portable way which allows rayfork to be compiled on any platform, with the only dependency being libc.
 OpenGL procs are passed explicitly to rayfork and there is a simple macro to aid with this.

-The audio system in rayfork uses miniaudio to wrap low-level audio APIs and as such depends on those low-level audio APIs.
-You can disable rayfork audio by defining the macro `RAYFORK_NO_AUDIO` if it does not support the platforms you are targeting or if you just do not want it.

 Because of this you can easily compile rayfork for any platform be it PC, Mobile or Consoles.